Home\About GenV\What is GenV?

 Strengthen community services through data-led policy development.

-GenV is designed to help people (including doctors, hospitals, people who design community services, and more) to understand the things that might affect your, or your children’s, health.
+GenV is designed to help people (including doctors, hospitals, people who design community services, and more) to understand the things that might affect your, or your children’s, health and wellbeing.
 With more understanding, we can find faster, better ways to treat and prevent problems like pre-term birth, common allergies, anxiety, obesity, and much more.

 Hopefully, GenV can help make Victoria’s families and children healthier than ever before.